Rapid Spectral Parameter Prediction for Black Hole X-Ray Binaries using Physicalised Autoencoders: Method

 \section{Method}

 In this study, we demonstrate a proof-of-concept neural network for predicting the parameters of BHB X-ray spectra, using a simple model as a starting point to test the feasibility of the network.
-Specifically, we use the model {\em TBabs(simplcut$\otimes$ezdiskbb)} \citep{wilms2000absorption, steiner2017self, zimmerman2005multitemperature} in PyXspec software.
+Specifically, we use the model {\em TBabs(simplcut$\otimes$ezdiskbb)} \citep{wilms2000absorption, steiner2017self, zimmerman2005multitemperature} in {\sc PyXspec} software.

-The {\em ezdiskbb} model is an MTB radiation model that arises from the thermal emission of accretion disks, subject to the constraint of zero torque at the disk's inner edge \citep{zimmerman2005multitemperature}.
+The {\em ezdiskbb} model is an MTD radiation model that arises from the thermal emission of accretion disks, subject to the constraint of zero torque at the disk's inner edge \citep{zimmerman2005multitemperature}.
 The model has two parameters: maximum accretion disk temperature ($kT_{\rm disk}$) and its normalisation ($N$), the latter of which is physically constraining of the disk inner-radius when several properties of the system, such as the disk inclination, source distance, and spectral hardness are accounted for (along with relativistic corrections).
 We keep $kT_{\rm disk}$ and $N$ free for the network to learn.

-{\em simplcut} is a convolution kernel that Compton upscatters a proportion of the MTB thermal photons in the hot corona.
+{\em simplcut} is a convolution kernel that Compton upscatters a proportion of the MTD thermal photons in the hot corona.
 Reprocessed coronal photons, which are reflected off the accretion disk, can be accounted for self consistently, conserving photons \citep{Steiner2009SIMPL}.
 The model has four parameters: photon index ($\Gamma$); the fraction of thermal photons scattered in the corona ($f_{\rm sc}$); the proportion of Compton scattered photons that are reprocessed in the accretion disk ($R_F$) versus reaching the observer directly; and the temperature of electrons in the corona ($kT_e$).
-We set $R_F = 0$ and $kT_e = 100$ keV as fixed parameters, allowing $\Gamma$ and $f_{\rm sc}$ to be free parameters.
+We set $R_F = 0$\footnote{This is in effect equivalent to the simplifying approximation that any photons which return to the disk reflect elastically with no absorption or fluorescent reprocessing.} and $kT_e = 100$ keV as fixed parameters, allowing $\Gamma$ and $f_{\rm sc}$ to be free parameters.

 The {\em TBabs} model describes X-ray absorption along the line of sight in the interstellar medium.
 It has a single free parameter, the hydrogen column density ($N_H$) \citep{wilms2000absorption}.